The Ultimate Guide on Where to Stay in Singapore

 Orchard Road

-A wide 2.2km tree-lined boulevard providing a great base from which to explore the city.
-With over 5000 establishments in entertainment of some sort, it’ll be hard to drag yourself away.
+A wide 2.2km tree-lined boulevard provides a great base to explore the city.
+With over 5000 entertainment establishments, Orchard Road is one of the best neighbourhoods to stay in Singapore.

 Towering skyscrapers and shopping malls on Orchard Road is where to stay in Singapore for retail therapy